TomNisbet/sap-plus/docs/_docs/in-20-details.md

 storage with the Load, Store, and arithmetic operations.

 The stack pointer must be initialized before the stack is used.
 This can be done using LAI to load a value into A and TAS to move it to the SP.
-Because the stack growns downward, it is recomended that the SP be initialized to the value 255 so it can use the top section of the data memory.
+Because the stack grows downward, it is recomended that the SP be initialized to the value 255 so it can use the top section of the data memory.
 General data storage can then start at zero and grow upward.